Zinggi/elm-2d-game/documentation.md

 ```

 This allows you to specify your own attributes, vertex shader and fragment shader by using the WebGL library directly.
 If you use this you have to calculate your transformations yourself.
+(You can use Shaders.makeTransform)

-If you need a quad as attributes, you can take the one from Game.TwoD.Shapes
+If you need a square as attributes, you can take the one from Game.TwoD.Shapes

-TODO: Expose make transform

     veryCustom (\{cameraProj, time} ->
         WebGL.render vert frag Shapes.unitSquare
-          { u_crazyFrog=frogTexture
+          { u_crazyFrog = frogTexture
-          , transform=transform
+          , transform = Shaders.makeTransform (x, y, z) 0 (2, 4) (0, 0)
-          , camera=cameraProj
+          , camera = cameraProj
           }
     )